Wyliemaster/boomlings.js/README.md

 ### Setup

-Please Refer to the [Setup Guide](https://github.com/Wyliemaster/boomlings.js/blob/main/setup.md)
+Please Refer to the [Setup Guide](https://github.com/Wyliemaster/boomlings.js/blob/main/setup.md) to set up the config

+after setting the config up, you host the bot somewhere